ga4gh/Get-Started-with-GA4GH-APIs/sessions/2/README.md

 ### Working notes

-*Notes on candidate scripts and servers.*
+*Notes on candidate scripts and servers. (still for discussion but see specific proposal as above)*

 *FASPNotebook02  - is working end to end.
 CRDC and TopMed data sources and SB WES Client.*